dougsweetser/Q/docs/QM/BellsFuture.md

 ## Interpretations of Quantum Mechanics

-There are at least 20 intepretations of quantum mechanics.
+There are at least 20 interpretations of quantum mechanics.
 Nearly all of them make the same predictions as does this one.
 I have seen Sean Carroll take a poll of graduate students to find their favorite.
 This is not the was physics works.
 Physics is a contact